genesiscommunitysuccess/docs/docs/03_server/10_integration/04_gateways-and-streamers/02_fix-gateway.md

 2. Create a Kotlin script file named **{app-name}-fix-gateway.kts** under **jvm/{app-name}-script-config**.

 There are two ways to configure a FIX gateway.

-Using **file driven configuration**, or **database driven configuration**.
+- **File-driven configuration**
+- **database-driven configuration**.

  Each approach has different benefits.

 **File-driven configuration**
 In order to use file-driven configuration, you must provide a path to a file in the configuration format expected by the QuickFIXJ  engine.
 This is specified using the `QuickFIXJ Config` property: